-The most successful salespeople close more business without applying closing strategies such as the “assumptive close” or the “Ben Franklin close.”
-Instead, they follow a consultative, buyer-focused sales process that leads the buyer naturally to the close.
+The most successful salespeople close more business without applying closing strategies such as the “assumptive close” or the “Ben Franklin Close.”
+Instead, they follow a consultative selling, buyer-focused sales process that leads the buyer naturally to the close.

-Here are 4 things that high-performing sales reps do with every prospect or customer to avoid having to focus their attention on closing strategies.
+Here are 4 consultative sales tips that high-performing sales reps do with every prospect or customer to avoid having to focus their attention on closing strategies.